ptrdo/microdata-template/example/README.md

 ```sh
 > npm start
 ```
 **4:** Open a browser and navigate to `http://localhost:8080` to view the deployed code.
-Note: If this does not work, there may be a conflict with other processes, so th `8080` port can be changed by [configuring the devServer](https://webpack.js.org/configuration/dev-server/).
+Note: If this does not work, there may be a conflict with other processes, so the `8080` port can be changed by [configuring the devServer](https://webpack.js.org/configuration/dev-server/).